garrettw/aspire-dic/README.md

 * Able to perform auto-wiring on any PHP callable (AmPHP)
 * Configure container using a separate object, pursuant to SRP
 * A way to find the correct classnames based on applying a formula to interface names
+* A way for modular code to provide rules/definitions to the container with a common interface

 ## Undesired features
 * explicit setter injection